Sea-Snell/170project/README.md

 - `parse.py`: functions to read/write inputs and outputs
 - `solver.py`: where you should be writing your code to solve inputs
 - `utils.py`: contains functions to compute cost and validate NetworkX graphs

+When writing inputs/outputs:
+- Make sure you use the functions `write_input_file` and `write_output_file` provided
+- Run the functions `read_input_file` and `read_output_file` to validate your files before submitting!
+  - These are the functions run by the autograder to validate submissions